Membership Update: Your Questions Answered

 If an uninsured (non AGB member) shoots at a club venue and injures somebody does AGB insurance provide any cover for the club officers (assuming they are AGB members at the time of the injury)?

-Please visit the Archery GB/Howden Microsite here.
+Please visit the Archery GB/Howden Microsite here for full details of the insurance cover and policies.

-Should one member accidentally injure another and an allegation for negligence is made, the aim of the liability insurance policy is to defend the member if it is clear they have not breached their duty of care.
-Where there is a breach of the duty of care the liability insurers would manage the claim and any award for compensation set by the courts or out of court settlement up to the limit of indemnity.
+Should one member accidentally injury another and an allegation for negligence is made, the aim of the liability insurance policy is to defend the member if it is clear they have not breached their duty of care.
+Where there is a breach of the duty of care the insurers would manage the claim and any award for compensation set by the courts or out of court settlement up to the limit of indemnity.

 Where clubs make their own insurance arrangements, they run the risk of buying limits below these recommended levels.
 This could leave clubs and committee members exposed.